compiler-explorer/compiler-explorer/Roadmap.md

 ## Priorities

 Above all, the priority is to keep the main CE site up, stable and dependable.
-After that, features are added honestly in the order that is most useful and interesting to the primary developer (Matt Godbolt).

 ## Non-goals
 CE will remain ad-free, open-source and non-commercial.
-There's no plans at all to add "freemium" content.
+There's no plans at all to add "freemium" content, despite the Patreon site where folks can help support the cost of running the servers.

 ## 2017 goals